India-Saudi Arabia Economic and Commercial Relations

 -18.55

-2. Investments:
+8. Investments:

-Indian investments in the Kingdom of Saudi Arabia:
+I. Indian investments in Saudi Arabia:

-• India’s investments in Saudi Arabia have increased in recent years and have reached approximately USD 3 Billion (August 2023).
-These investments are across diverse sectors such as management and consultancy services, construction projects, telecommunications, IT, financial services and software development, pharmaceuticals, etc. Major Indian companies and corporate groups such as L&T, TATA Motors, Wipro, TCS, Shapoorji & Pallonji, Tech Mahindra, Vedanta, Essar etc., have established a strong presence in the Kingdom.
+• Indian investments in Saudi Arabia totaled around US$3 billion, with 2,923 licenses issued to Indian companies (August 2023).
+These investments are across diverse sectors such as management and consultancy services, construction projects, telecommunications, IT, financial services and software development, pharmaceuticals, etc. Major Indian companies and corporate groups such as L&T, TATA Motors, Wipro, TCS, Shapoorji & Pallonji, Tech Mahindra, Vedanta, Essar etc., have a strong presence in the Kingdom.
+Several Indian companies like MAN Enterprise, Rashmi Metaliks etc. are also establishing their presence in the manufacturing sector in the Kingdom.

-1. Saudi Investments in India:
+II.
+Saudi Investments in India:

-• The Saudi investments in India including that of PIF, other Saudi companies and Saudi backed Vision Fund, has been about USD 10 billion.
+• Saudi investments in India including that of PIF, other Saudi companies and Saudi backed Vision Fund, has been about USD 10 billion.
 Major investments include PIF’s investments in Reliance Jio Platforms (USD 1.5 billion to acquire a 2.32% stake) and Reliance Retail Ventures Limited (USD 1.3 billion to acquire a 2.04% stake).
 In 2020, the PIF - owned Saudi Agricultural & Livestock Investment Company (SALIC) has acquired a 30% stake in Daawat Foods Ltd. through its subsidiary United Farmers Investment Company, for a value of USD 17.23 million.
 In 2022, SALIC purchased a 9.2% stake in the India-based LT Foods Limited totaling USD 44 million.
 In July 2021, Elm, a company-owned by PIF, has invested in India-based health tech Healthifyme’s USD 75 million Series C funding round.

-• Apart from PIF, major investment groups from the Kingdom include SABIC, AlFanar ZAMIL, Abdul Latif Jameel, Al Jomaih and Petromin.
+• Apart from PIF, major investment groups from the Kingdom include SABIC, AlFanar, ZAMIL, Abdul Latif Jameel, Al Jomaih and Petromin.
 Al Fanar has invested approximately $700 million in wind and solar projects in Gujarat and Rajasthan.
 In 2021, AlFanar India was awarded two smart metering projects by the Madhya Pradesh DISCOMs (Bhopal and Jabalpur) for installation of around 2 million smart meters.
 SABIC has invested over $ 100 million in its technology and innovation Centre in Bengaluru.
 Saudi auto distributor Abdul Latif Jameel Co. has made a strategic investment of $150 million in India's Greaves Electric Mobility, the electric vehicle arm of the engineering firm Greaves Cotton.
 Petromin Corporation, a mobility solutions leader in KSA, in partnership with HPCL plans to set up around 1,000 vehicle service centres at the latter’s retail outlets in India.

-1. Sector-wise Collaboration:
+10. Sector-wise Collaboration:

 Crude Oil (in MMT)